brightdata/bright-data-sdk-js/README.md

 const { bdclient } = require('brightdata');

 const client = new bdclient({
-    apiKey: 'your_api_key_here', // can also be defined as BRIGHTDATA_API_KEY in your .env file });
+    apiKey: 'your_api_key_here', // can also be defined as BRIGHTDATA_API_KEY env variable });
 ```